 These Vegetarian Stuffed Grape Leaves are a treat for vegetarians, especially during Lent.
 While many know dolma recipes with rice and ground lamb, this vegetarian version boasts captivating flavors.
 It complements Mediterranean dishes like stuffed zucchini and lamb ribs perfectly.
 It’s often served alongside a bowl of creamy yogurt, cucumber salad, or fattouch salad for a complete Mediterranean feast.

 Ingredients for Vegetarian Stuffed Grape leaves

-Grape Leaves (Dolma Leaves): If fresh grape leaves aren’t readily available, these jarred grape leaves are your reliable alternative.
+- Grape Leaves (Dolma Leaves): If fresh grape leaves aren’t readily available, jarred grape leaves are your reliable alternative.
 They serve as the edible wraps for the dolma, adding a mild, slightly tangy flavor and a tender texture.
 Not to worry, I’ve got you covered with instructions on preparing them below, ensuring your dolma turns out just as delicious.

 - Bulgur #4: This medium-sized bulgur is washed with cold water, not soaked, to maintain its texture and absorb delicious flavors.

 - Tomatoes: Chopped tomatoes add a juicy and slightly tangy element to the filling.